janparttimaa/apple-devices/README.md

 ![Screenshot](/img/img%206.png)

 ## Deploy prepared script to specific devices via Configuration Manager as an application
 For this example, we will deploy the script to specific devices at fictional company XYZ uisng Configuration Manager.
-Needed settings that needs to be configured:
+Needed settings that needs to be configured are following: